 The Real Reason Queen Elizabeth II Always Wears a Hat in Public

-Queen Elizabeth II has been the reigning monarch for more than 65 years and has made countless public appearances.
+Queen Elizabeth II has been the reigning monarch for 70 years and counting.
+And during that time she has made countless public appearances.
 Just about every time she’s seen out and about fans can be sure of two things–she’ll be wearing a bright outfit and will have a matching hat on.
 Well, turns out she has a specific reason for doing so.

 Read on to find out why the queen always wears such loud colors and a hat, plus what she does with her old clothes and accessories.

 Why Queen Elizabeth always wears hats and neon colors